chelsea-designs/DCFideas/TESTING.md

 ### Outstanding Bugs
+- 1. Bug: Strand not preselecting upon update ideas (but looks like it is) causes a none-type error.
-- Dropdown for strand should open down but opens up and improve styling of this.
+- 2. Bug: Dropdown for strand should open down but opens up and improve styling of this.

 ---